mastodon/documentation/content/en/admin/optional/object-storage.md

 **Default:** _None_

+{{< hint style="info" >}}
+The access id/key must provide Mastodon the ability to write data to your S3 bucket.
+You must also set up your S3 bucket to ensure that all objects are publicly readable, but only writable or listable with proper authentication.
+Consult your provider documentation for assistance.
+{{</ hint >}}

 ### Client Access Variables

 Once S3 file storage is enabled, Mastodon will provide new URLs for all media 'read' operations.